• 22 S. State St. Clearfield, UT 84015

 • Additional food benefits for both mother and breastfed babies

 All of our services are FREE to WIC clients.
-Give us a call at 801-525-5010 and let us help you in your breastfeeding experience.
+Text us at (801) 525-5024 or (801) 525-5010 and let us help you in your breastfeeding experience.

 Frequently Asked Questions-WIC